707 N. Broadway

 Baltimore, MD 21205

-Dr. John Huete is a case manager with the Neurobehavioral Unit Outpatient Clinic in Kennedy Krieger Institute's Department of Behavioral Psychology.
-He is also an instructor in the Department of Psychiatry at the Johns Hopkins University School of Medicine.
+Dr. John Huete is a psychologist with the Neurobehavioral Unit Outpatient Clinic in Kennedy Krieger Institute's Department of Behavioral Psychology.
+He also is an assistant professor in the Department of Psychiatry at the Johns Hopkins University School of Medicine.

 Dr. Huete's research has focused on the assessment and treatment of self-injurious behavior and other severe behavior problems exhibited by individuals with developmental disabilities.
 This includes the development treatment approaches for problem behavior, as well as approaches to training caregivers to implement behavioral treatments.